 The concept of SEO is a major backbone of the internet – an incredible information highway that we use every single day, often dozens of times a day.
 And for some businesses, ecommerce SEO is a major determinant of how much success they have.

 This article could last for miles if we dove into every single nook and cranny of ecommerce SEO.
 That’s why this guide is something of an introduction instead of a comprehensive explainer.

 We’ll answer the question, “What is ecommerce SEO?”
-We’ll also look at six core concepts that you can start applying to your store today, like keyword research, how to write better content, and how to optimize the backend of your site.
+We’ll also look at six core concepts of SEO for ecommerce website, including keyword research, how to write better content, and how to optimize the backend of your site.

 To be honest, you can keep learning about SEO for the rest of your life.
 And you should.
 That’s why we’ll provide plenty of links for you to continue your quest in conquering the internet.

 Ecommerce SEO, or search engine optimization, is the art, science, and mystery of getting various pages of your website to rank high in a search via search engines like Google, Bing, and Yahoo.

 The key here is that SEO rankings are organic, which means you’re not paying for them through Google Ads or any other advertising platform.